 Planning meaningful lessons for students week after week while balancing other teaching responsibilities and your personal life can be a daunting task.
 That’s where Preschool Teacher 101 comes in to save you time!

-Make sure you stop by and join The Pack from Preschool Teacher 101 for exclusive access to our content.
-We have three options for membership to meet your needs.
+Make sure you stop by and join The Pack from Preschool Teacher 101 waiting list for exclusive access to our content.

 Grab Your Printable Weather Chart for Kids Here

 Now it’s time to print out your own version of the weather graph.
 It’s available to members of Fun-A-Day’s free email community.
 If you’re a member, enter your information in the form below to have it sent to your email.

 Not a member?
 No worries!
 You can enter your information to join the free community.
 Then you’ll be sent the weather chart as a welcome gift.

 If you can’t see the above form, you can access it through this link.